Charles II of England: Navy

-Charles voluntarily took on more mundane management tasks.
-He signed all captains' and lieutenants' commissions, and his signature was, for example, on the warrant for Thomas Shish as master shipwright at Sheerness, with Charles having the final choice, 6 months later, of appointing Shish to the same position in the Woolwich Dockyard.
-He was present at most of the important ship launches and many minor ones.
-Since all ship names were decided on by Charles, with no apparent input from anyone else, the name of a new ship usually travelled to the launching ceremony in the king's head.
+Charles voluntarily took on more mundane management tasks, and signed all captains' and lieutenants' commissions.
+His signature was, for example, on the warrant for Thomas Shish as master shipwright at Sheerness, with Charles having the final choice, 6 months later, of appointing Shish to the same position in the Woolwich Dockyard.
+He was present at most important ship launches and many minor ones.
+Charles alone chose all new ships' names, so the name usually travelled to each launching ceremony in the king's head.

-Following the political crisis of 1678 the Admiralty Board demanded, in January 1679, that they regain control of some functions carried out by the King.
-On 10 May, before Charles ultimately conceded, he appointed 88 warrant officers for the new ships being built under the thirty ship program, (Note: The thirty ship program was authorised by parliament on 23 February 1677.
+Following the political crisis of 1678, the Admiralty Board demanded, in January 1679, they regain control of some functions carried out by the King.
+Before Charles ultimately conceded, he appointed 88 warrant officers on 10 May for new ships built under the thirty ship programme, (Note: The thirty ship programme was authorised by parliament on 23 February 1677.
 It was to address the realisation that the English navy was smaller than that of either the French or the Dutch.
-One first-rate of 1,400 tons, nine second-rates, each of 1,100 tons, and 20 third-rates, each of not less than 900 tons, were approved.) to ensure that he had his own choice of people in these jobs before the Board took over.
-Thereafter, he used the royal prerogative to get his way on any other decision with which he disagreed.
+One first-rate of 1,400 tons, nine second-rates, each of 1,100 tons, and 20 third-rates, each of not less than 900 tons, were approved.) before the Board took over such appointments.
+Thereafter, he used the royal prerogative to get his way on any decisions with which he disagreed.
 An example of Charles's continuing control of operational naval matters is his support for Arthur Herbert as commander-in-chief in the Mediterranean from 1679 to 1683.
-Herbert was widely disliked and the Admiralty Board and Pepys (who were not normally allies) asked for his dismissal.
+Herbert was widely disliked, and the Admiralty Board and Pepys (who were not normally allies) asked for his dismissal.
 The King consistently resisted, with the benefit that Herbert's tactic of relying on convoys to protect British ships was shown to have the best result.

 Further political problems had, by 1682, left the Admiralty Board split along political lines, reducing its ability to function.
 (Pepys was no longer in post.)
-Charles took advantage of this by creating the "Irish Squadron".
-This naval force was under his direct administration, with orders going through the Secretary of State, rather than the Admiralty.
+Charles took advantage of this, creating the "Irish Squadron", a naval force under his direct administration, with orders going through the Secretary of State, rather than the Admiralty.
 The squadron was immediately used to supply the English colony in Tangier.
-All the detailed orders for these ships came from Charles with the Secretary of State merely passing them on.
+Charles gave detailed orders for these ships, with the Secretary of State merely passing them on.